garex/wp-testing/README.md

 17. Test results with scales chart.
 Hovered scale shows it`s value and title in dynamic tag
 18. In case when scales has different length (possible max total) they are shown as percents
 19. Multiple answers per question are also possible
+20. One question per page also allowed.
+On first page we see test description, "Next" button and pages counter
+21. On second page description not shown
+22. On last page counter not shown and button changes back to "Get Test Results"